jakubtomsu/dungeon-of-quake/dqm_format_spec.md

 - enemies can't go over an edge
 - ground friction is increased multiple times when the player get's close to an edge
 - player can hold space to bunny hop and gain speed, but changing direction is difficult
+- player can quick-switch weapons, and the delay between shots is 0.1s